TheaM-xxxx/level2_autonomous/README.md

 ### 3. Test of the Fast-UCTransNet

-For the testing of the proposed Fast-UCTransNet, we provided 5 images for animal vessels and instruments, separately.
+For the proposed Fast-UCTransNet, we provided a few example images of animal vessels and instruments for testing.
 The script is slightly different when facing different datasets:

 Animal vessel:
 ```Shell